beitang/My-Life-Thinking/Notes_for_Principles.md

 # Notes for Principles by Ray Dalio
 > I want you to think yourself - to decide 1) what you want, 2) what is true, and 3) what to do about it.
 I want you to do that in a clear-headed, thoughtful way, so that you get what you want.
 I wrote this book to help you do that.
 I am going to ask only two things of you - 1) that you be open-minded and 2) that you honestly answer some questions of what you want, what is true, and what you want to do about it.

+# Introduction
+> Principles are concepts that can be applied over and over again in similar circumstances as distinct from narrow answers to specific questions.
+Every game has principles that successful players master to achieve winning results.
+So does life.
+Principles are ways of successfully dealing with the laws of nature or the laws of life.